WLBR

-WLBR (1270 AM and 99.7 FM, "WiLBuR 99.7") is a radio station with a classic hits format.
-Licensed to Lebanon, Pennsylvania. the station is currently owned by Seven Mountains Media, through licensee Southern Belle Media Family, LLC, and features programming from CBS News Radio and Compass Media Networks.
+WLBR (1270 AM, "WiLBuR 99.7") is a radio station with a classic hits format in Lebanon, Pennsylvania, United States, the station is currently owned by Seven Mountains Media, through licensee Southern Belle Media Family, LLC, and features programming from NBC News Radio and Compass Media Networks.
 Prior to the sale of WLBR and WQIC (now WFVY), both stations were owned by the Lebanon Broadcasting Company.